Tobias Lang

 Nathan Coyle

-Nathan Coyle is the Senior Project Manager for Peace Tech, he is responsible for all our Peace Tech related activities and digital development.
+Nathan Coyle is the Senior Project Manager for PeaceTech, he is responsible for all our Peace Tech related activities.
 Nathan has partnered with governments across the globe to enhance their digital outreach efforts.
 He is a Fellow at The Royal Society of Arts in his native Britain and a writer, contributing to publications such as The Guardian.
-On his publication 'Open Data for Everybody: Using Open Data for Social Good' Nathan did a TEDx talk.
+He has also authored a book called 'Open Data for Everybody: Using Open Data for Social Good' which is available via Routledge, and has conducted various talks on social tech across Europe, including the UN Cyber Hub, OSCE and a TEDx talk.

 (c) thombartley.com